Indigenous peoples of the Caribbean: Igneri

 According to oral history, the Igneri were the original Arawak inhabitants of the Windward Islands in the Lesser Antilles before being conquered by the Caribs who are thought to have arrived from South America.
 Contemporary sources like to suggest that the Caribs took Igneri women as their wives while killing the men, resulting in the two sexes speaking different languages.
 This is not proven, and there appears to be a confusion of the reality: despite the name, the Island Carib language was Arawakan, not Cariban.
 Irving Rouse suggests that small numbers of Caribs may have conquered the Igneri without displacing them, and could have gradually adopted their language while retaining the Carib identity, but there is no evidence to prove this.
 Though they were Arawaks, the Igneri language appears to be as distinct from the Taíno language as it was from the mainland Arawak language of South America.

 Kalinago

 By the contact period, the Kalinago, also known as Island Caribs, inhabited the Windward Islands of the Lesser Antilles.
 "Caribbean" derives from the name "Carib", by which the Kalinago were formerly known.
 They self-identified with the Kalina or mainland Carib people of South America.
 Contemporary accounts asserted that the Island Caribs had conquered the Windward Islands from their previous inhabitants, the Igneri.
 However, the Kalinago language was Arawakan, not Cariban.
 Irving Rouse suggests that small numbers of South American Caribs invaded the Windwards and conquered the Igneri without displacing them; they gradually adopted the local language while maintaining the Carib identity.
-The Kalinago outlasted their Taíno neighbors, and continue to live in the Lesser Antilles in the Caribbean.
+The Kalinago continue to live in the Lesser Antilles in the Caribbean.
 Noteworthy Kalinago descendants live on within the Garifuna people, known as the Black Caribs who descend from St. Vincent in the Lesser Antilles.